empovit/home-assignment-chat/README.md

 # TODO

 - Tests, tests, tests
+- Test concurrency (race conditions)
+- Fix the TODOs in the code
 - Authentication
 - Make it reactive (e.g. using WebFlux)
+- Add persistent storage for rooms/messages/users

-This functionality could be nice to have:
+The following functionality could be nice to have, although it was not required by the assignment:

 - A user can leave a chat room.
+- A user can see which rooms she is a member of.
-- A user can see who has joined the room.
+- A user can see who has joined a room she is a member of.